ahrampy/tower-time/README.md

 #### Thank You!

 To: openmusic.gallery for the custom soundtrack
-To: Kemono on on opengameart.org for the sprite inspiration
+To: Kemono on opengameart.org for the sprite inspiration